cwebley/ki/README.md

-secret wagers. need interactive front end for this. maybe these are challenges presented to you?
+secret wagers. need interactive front end for this. maybe these are challenges presented to you? penalty for failing these? or just reward for completing?
 	supreme
 	3 counterbreaks
 	streak of wins
+	heavy underdog win

 how to get wagers?
 	start with 1-3